1. Home

 Some food processing methods are essential to preservation and may even have a positive impact on the nutritional quality of food.
 The addition of vitamin D to milk, for example, is beneficial.

-• are high in energy (calories);
+• may be high in energy (calories)

 The amount of processed foods consumed in Québec has increased significantly in recent years.
-The faster pace of life means that some people have less time to cook and buy prepared, often highly processed, foods.
+The faster pace of life means that some people have less time to cook and buy prepared, often processed, foods.

-Often targeted by food marketing, highly processed foods and drinks are attractive solutions for the consumer.
+Often targeted by food marketing, processed foods and drinks are attractive solutions for the consumer.
 Marketing can have a strong influence on your choices at the grocery store.

-Frequent consumption of highly processed products can reduce the quality of your diet.
+Frequent consumption of processed products can reduce the quality of your diet.
 A less healthy diet can increase the risk of developing chronic diseases, such as diabetes, some forms of cancer, cardiovascular disease and hypertension.

-Lowering your consumption of highly processed foods that are high in sodium, sugar or saturated fat can reduce the harmful effects of these foods on your body and prevent diseases.
+Lowering your consumption of processed foods that are high in sodium, sugar or saturated fat can reduce the harmful effects of these foods on your body and prevent diseases.

-Helpful websites about highly processed foods
+Helpful websites about processed foods

 Sodium